paragsasturkar/pdsnd_github/README.md

 Project created on 2020-06-06

 ### Project Title
-Replace the Project Title
+Bikeshare Project

 ### Description
-Describe what your project is about and what it does
+The project is to provide users with insights on Bikeshare world using an interactive tool.

 ### Files used
-Include the files used
+Files used are Chicago.csv, New York City.csv, and Washington.csv

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.